 Fantasy in Lights At Callaway Gardens

-8 million lights.
-15 dazzling scenes.
-1 magical night.
+PINE MOUNTAIN, GA, — FANTASY IN LIGHTS AT CALLAWAY GARDENS, with 8 million lights.
+15 dazzling scenes, equals 1 magical night.
 Fantasy In Lights is not only the South’s most spectacular holiday light and sound show, it is one of the world’s “Top 10 Places to See Holiday Lights,” as named by National Geographic Traveler.
-Located in beautiful Callaway Gardens
+Located in beautiful Callaway Gardens.

 Now in its 21st year, Fantasy In Lights continues to be the most incredible holiday light and sound show in the South.
 Here are a few fun facts from behind the scenes: